godotengine/godot-docs/classes/class_projectsettings.rst

 If ``true``, the texture importer will utilize the GPU for compressing textures, improving the import time of large images.

-\ **Note:** This only functions on a device which supports either Vulkan, D3D12, or Metal available as a rendering backend.
+\ **Note:** This only functions on a device which supports either Vulkan, Direct3D 12, or Metal as a rendering driver.

-\ **Note:** Currently this only affects certain compressed formats (BC1, BC4, and BC6), all of which are exclusive to desktop platforms and consoles.
+\ **Note:** Currently this only affects certain compressed formats (BC1, BC3, BC4, BC5, and BC6), all of which are exclusive to desktop platforms and consoles.

 .. rst-class:: classref-item-separator